Meals and Snacks

 Please avoid bringing any valuables with you.
 The 3-Day assumes no liability for the replacement of lost items.
 So mark your bag clearly with your name and Participant ID number ( Please log in to see your participant ID number).

-We will provide water and sports drink in large dispensers, not in individual bottles, so you must bring your own water bottle to the event.
+We will provide hydration in large dispensers, not in individual bottles, so you must bring your own water bottle to the event.
 Thank you for helping to make our event gentler on the environment.

 Packing Checklist: Walkers & Crew